 Good Shepherd Presbyterian Church was officially chartered on April 10, 1988.
 The church welcomed 113 members on that night.

 More than time and talent are needed to start a new church.
 Dollars are also needed.
 For the first four years, mission dollars from the national Presbyterian Church and Utah Presbytery were provided to get the new church started.
 Several congregations donated things like communion ware, hymnals, choir robes and nursery furniture.
 The Community Baptist Church in St. George donated $1,000 to the Building Fund!
-Tom Noble was the first treasurer in 1987, and continues to serve in that role today.
+Tom Noble was the first treasurer in 1987, and served in that role until 2014.
 Good Shepherd became self-supporting in 1991!

 Plans were begun to construct a building for the Good Shepherd Presbyterian Church in 1988.
 A Building Committee was formed and after several months of work, a design created by Paul Rauch was unveiled.
 A Building Fund campaign was organized in 1989 with a goal of raising $100,000 towards construction of a $350,000 building.